-Liz Buckingham is recognized both globally and nationally as a leading trademark attorney.
-As the head of Dorsey's Trademark, Copyright, Advertising and Brand Management practice group, Liz has been recognized by Chambers which writes that she “is highly esteemed,” “excels in trademark and copyright enforcement matters and is also noted for her counsel on the trademark aspects of corporate transactions.”
+Liz is recognized both globally and nationally as a leading trademark attorney.
+As former Chair of Dorsey's Trademark, Copyright and Advertising practice group, Liz has been recognized by Chambers which writes that she “is highly esteemed,” “excels in trademark and copyright enforcement matters and is also noted for her counsel on the trademark aspects of corporate transactions.”

 Clients come to Liz for her no-nonsense, common sense approach to intellectual property matters.
 With over twenty-five years of experience, she understands how to develop branding, policing, and licensing strategies that maximize results through cost-effective means.

 Liz and Dorsey client Heather Redmond have written a treatise entitled Trademark Trial and Appeal Board Practice: A Comprehensive Review, which was published by ALM Media.